-PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells in its plants in Wood Dale, Illinois.
+PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells at facilities in suburban Chicago, Illinois and Darien, Wisconsin.
 These engine components can be stand-alone items or sub-assembled components of the engine depending on the part.
 Due to the variety of parts purchased from suppliers and the complexity of the manufacturing process for these subcomponents, PSI determined the best approach for surveying the supply base would be to contact every production supplier and ask them about the Conflict Minerals content of the component supplied to PSI.

 To identify recipients of the survey, PSI agreed upon the scope of the survey as is applicable to section 1502 of the Dodd-Frank Act.
-PSI created the following criteria for issuing its 2018 Conflict Minerals Survey:
+PSI created the following criteria for issuing its 2019 Conflict Minerals Survey:

-Excluded from PSI 2018 Conflict Minerals Survey
+Excluded from PSI 2019 Conflict Minerals Survey

-- PSI Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to our end product.
-These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to our end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI
+- PSI Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to its end product.
+These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to PSI's end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI.

-Included in PSI 2018 Conflict Minerals Survey
+Included in PSI 2019 Conflict Minerals Survey

-- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2018 and December 31, 2018. - PSI did not exclude any commodity or subcomponent in its 2018 Conflict Minerals Survey.
+- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2019 and December 31, 2019. - o PSI did not exclude any commodity or subcomponent in its 2019 Conflict Minerals Survey.

-On April 11, 2019, PSI distributed its 2018 Conflict Minerals Survey to the 642 production suppliers for PSI and 3PI that met the criteria identified above.
+On April 06, 2020, PSI distributed its 2019 Conflict Minerals Survey to the six hundred twenty-nine (629) production suppliers for PSI and 3PI that met the criteria identified above.

 A summary of the responses received is provided herein.
-Overall, the response to the survey was inconclusive; the majority of suppliers did not respond to the survey.
+Overall the response to the survey was inconclusive; the majority of suppliers did not respond to the survey.
 As part of the due diligence in complying with the Rule, PSI will continue to follow up with these suppliers to try and improve the participation rate of this survey.

-We assessed our industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching the Rule.
-Given the response rate to the 2018 Conflict Minerals Survey, we are unable to determine at this time the origin of the 3TG in our products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
-For that reason, we are required under the Rule to submit to the SEC a Conflict Minerals Report as an Exhibit to Form SD.
+The Company assessed its industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching Rule 13p-1.
+Given the response rate to the 2019 Conflict Minerals Survey, PSI is unable to determine at this time the origin of the 3TG in PSI's products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
+For that reason, the Company is required under Rule 13p-1 to submit to the SEC a Conflict Minerals Report as an Exhibit to Form SD.
 This report must include:

-- · a description of the measures we took to exercise due diligence on the Conflict Minerals' source and chain of custody - the facilities used to process the Conflict Minerals - · the country of origin of the Conflict Minerals - the efforts to determine the mine or location of origin.
+- a description of the measures PSI took to exercise due diligence on the Conflict Minerals' source and chain of custody - the facilities used to process the Conflict Minerals - the country of origin of the Conflict Minerals - the efforts to determine the mine or location of origin.